Top Sites for Eco-Friendly & Sustainable Accommodation

 Jun

-Top 10 Sites for Eco-Friendly & Sustainable Accommodation
+Top Sites for Eco-Friendly & Sustainable Accommodation

 What are eco-friendly accommodations?

 There is no hard and fast rule as to what makes an accommodation eco-friendly.
-There are numerous rating systems, certifications, and criteria that might be followed by hotels and other types of lodging.
-One way to distinguish an eco lodging though is to see if they are taking visible and viable steps to reduce their environmental impact.
+There are numerous rating systems and criteria that hotels might adhere to.
+Third-party certifications are good to keep an eye out for, notably:

 Sustainable Travel in 2022

-2022 Sustainable Travel Report by Booking.com shows that 81% of global travelers think sustainable travel is important, with 70% saying they would be more likely to book sustainable accommodation.
+Booking.com's 2022 Sustainable Travel Report shows that 81% of global travelers think sustainable travel is important, with 70% saying they would be more likely to book sustainable accommodation.
 Travelers who stayed in a sustainable accommodation within the last year reported wanting to reduce their impact on the environment (41%), have a more local experience (33%), and treat the surrounding community better (31%).
 On the other hand, among travelers who did not stay at sustainable accommodations, 31% reported that they didn’t even know sustainable accommodations existed.
-This is down from 36% the year prior, and while it reflects increase awareness and demand for sustainable properties, it also shows a big gap left to fill.
+This is down from 36% the year prior, and while it reflects increased awareness and demand for sustainable properties, it also shows a big gap left to fill.

 Top Sites for Eco-Friendly & Sustainable Accommodations:

-3. Wayaj
+- Wayaj

-4. Kind Traveler
+- Kind Traveler

-5. Fairbnb
+- Fairbnb

-6. Regenerative Travel
+- Regenerative Travel

-7. Ecobnb
+- Ecobnb

-9. Green Pearls
+- Green Pearls

 Site experience: